Why bother with game UI localization?

 Diegetic UI: interface elements that exist within the game world.
 Source: Strange Horticulture

-Why you should localize game UI design
+Why you should localize game UI

 While it might seem like no big deal compared to the main game content (dialogues, characters, item descriptions, level names, etc.), the interface and navigation should be localized to ensure a consistent and culturally relevant experience.